Macon DUI and Drunk Driving Lawyer

 In a personal injury lawsuit that arises from a drunk driving crash, you may be eligible to recover money for your medical expenses, lost income and pain and suffering.
 If you are pursuing a wrongful death claim against the drunk driver and others at-fault, you may seek other damages, such as funeral expenses or loss of the care and companionship of a loved one.

 The Mann Law Firm may also seek what are called “punitive damages.”
 These damages are meant to punish and deter reckless conduct like drunk driving.
 In fact, while Georgia law places a “cap” on punitive damages in most cases, that cap doesn’t apply to drunk driving crashes.

-The lawyers of the Mann Law Firm want to help if you have been hurt or lost a family member in an accident caused by a drunk driver.
+The experienced DUI lawyers of the Mann Law Firm want to help if you have been hurt or lost a family member in an accident caused by a drunk driver.
 Call (478) 742-3381 or contact our firm online to learn how we can assist.
 You’ll speak directly with a Macon drunk driving accident lawyer who will be sensitive to your situation and aggressive in seeking results for you.